PlexSheep/SREMP/README.md

 functionality are still being implemented, and the project is not yet ready for real use.

+Look at the [DevLog](./docs/devlog.md) for more up to date information.
+I try to write down my thoughts and descisions about `SREMP` there.

 ## 🛠️ Development

 ### Prerequisites